maelstrom849/input_hours/README.md

 # input_hours
 A program to automate inputting hours for Susquehanna University timesheets

-Needed dependencies are Python 3 and the Selenium library.
+Needed applications and libraries are Python 3 and the Selenium library.

 Selenium can be installed via pip using the command: